scrtlabs/testnet-faucet/README.md

     make all
     ```

 8. Deploy to server.
-You can do it manually by copying the `bin/` directory or run `make deploy` (make sure to change the makefile to match your server's address e.g. `scp -r ./bin user-name@your.domain:~/`)
+You can do it manually by copying the `bin/` directory or run `make deploy` (make sure to change the makefile to match your server's address i.e. `scp -r ./bin user-name@your.domain:~/`)

 9. Install [secretcli](https://github.com/enigmampc/SecretNetwork/releases) on the server. `secretcli`'s version has to be compatible with the testnet.